 Step 1.
 Earn a Bachelor of Dental Surgery at the National University of Singapore

-As of the moment, the full-time Bachelor of Dental Surgery (BDS) degree is only offered by the National University of Singapore within the country.
-The program is designed for four years and is fully accredited by the Singapore Dental Council for registration to practice purposes.
+As of the latest Ministry of Education and NUS information, the Bachelor of Dental Surgery (BDS) degree is offered by the National University of Singapore in Singapore.
+The program is a four-year, full-time undergraduate program, and the NUS BDS degree is recognized by the Singapore Dental Council for registration to practice in Singapore.

 Step 2.
 Register as a Dentist in Singapore